 Pre-Filing Investigation of a Criminal Case

-For most folks, the criminal justice system is perceived largely
+For most folks, the criminal justice system is perceived largely by

-convicts innocent people.
+people.
 When you understand how the process works you can

 begin to relate to what should be done and not done in order to

 help level the playing field.

 1. DO NOT GIVE ANY STATEMENTS to any police officers,

-investigators, social workers, attorneys, or anyone asking about the
+investigators, social workers, attorneys, or anyone asking about

-BE USED TO PROSECUTE YOU.
+STATEMENTS THAT WILL BE USED TO PROSECUTE YOU.

 2. DO NOT DISCUSS THE ALLEGATIONS WITH ANYONE.
 Your

 seemingly innocuous statements to friends, relatives or co-workers

 are not privileged and may be used against you in Court.

 3. DO NOT agree to take or submit to any lie detector test or

 polygraph without first consulting with a lawyer.
 All lie detector

 tests are prone to error in favor of the police.

 4. CONTACT AN ATTORNEY IMMEDIATELY if you receive any

 During this period of investigation AN ATTORNEY can contact law